end2endzone/end2endzone-hugo/content/blog/2014-08-05-my-expectations-and-things-i-would-like-to-shoot.md

 # Panning

 Panning is another cool way to capture movement in a picture.
 The picture you get is a sharp enough subject on a blurred background.
 The effect can be achieve shooting a moving subject while panning the camera to follow the subject using a relatively long shutter speed (1/40 to 1/20 of a second).
 If you are good enough, you get a clear (sharp) subject that may have some part blurred because of the movement.
-When you shoot a cyclist in panning, you will get a clear head, body & arms but a blurry background and blurry legs.
+When you shoot a cyclist in panning, you will get a clear head, body &amp; arms but a blurry background and blurry legs.

 # HDR